The central nilradical of nonnoetherian dimer algebras: The central nilradical from cyclic contractions

-\begin{proof} In the following, by `path' or `cycle' we mean a path or cycle in $Q$ or $Q^+$ \textit{not} modulo $I$.
-If $a$ is an arrow and $s$ and $t$ are paths such that $at$, $as$ are unit cycles, then we call $s$ and $t$ `complementary arcs'.
+\begin{proof} In the following, by `path' or `cycle' we mean a path or cycle in $Q$ (not modulo $I$).
+If $a$ is an arrow and $s,t$ are paths such that $as,at$ are unit cycles, then $s$ is called an `arc' and $t$ its `complementary arc'.